slatedocs/slate/source/includes/reference/_webhook_events.md

 ### Event

 Event will be triggered every time transfer status is updated.
 Each event contains a timestamp.
-As we do not guarantee the order of events, please use `eventTime` to reconcile the order.
+As we do not guarantee the order of events, please use `data.occured_at` to reconcile the order.

 If you would like to subscribe to transfer state change events, please use `transfers#state-change` when creating your subscription.